 IDA Missouri has a number of programs to combat the increase in light pollution.

-PROGRAM: "SILENT SKIES" AND "LIGHTS OUT" - ST. LOUIS
+PROGRAM: LIGHTS OUT - ST. LOUIS